Maybe a rather metaphysical question for the business section but the answer could have profound results for the central Asian energy industry.

 The Turkmen delegation then surprised the others (although probably not the Azerbaijanis) with a statement that the long-mooted but often-postponed TransCaspian pipeline (TCP) should be given the go-ahead after all.
 The proposal for a submarine pipeline linking the eastern and western shores of the Caspian has been around for years but has always foundered on Russian and Iranian opposition.

-Turkmenistan backed up this quite daring proposal also declaring it was prepared to put a significant amount of its gas reserves through the proposed Nabucco pipeline, which will run from Baku to connect with the main European distribution network in Turkey.
+Turkmenistan backed up this quite daring proposal by also declaring it was prepared to put a significant amount of its gas reserves through the proposed Nabucco pipeline, which will run from Baku to connect with the main European distribution network in Turkey.

 Both these ideas are anathema to Russia and Iran.
-They represent a flexing of the muscles the three junior Caspian partners to break the stranglehold both have on exports from the Caspian.
+They represent a flexing of the muscles by the three junior Caspian partners to break the stranglehold both have on exports from the Caspian.

 The Russians, in particular, are notoriously suspicious of any move that threatens their own hegemony over supplies to Europe, although formally they are opposed to the TCP – on environmental grounds.
 Dmitry Medvedev, the Russian president, spoke of the “responsibilities to future generations”.